bparodig/SpaceShip-Titanic/README.md

-# 🚀 Spaceship Titanic - From Overfitting to Reliable Machine Learning Pipeline
+# Spaceship Titanic - Improving Model Reliability Through Better Machine Learning Workflow

-## 📌 Project Overview
+## Project Overview

-This project was built using the Kaggle **Spaceship Titanic** dataset.
-The main objective was to predict whether a passenger was **transported to another dimension**.
+This project was developed using the Kaggle **Spaceship Titanic** dataset.
+The objective was to predict whether a passenger was transported to another dimension.

-Beyond model performance, this project became a practical lesson in one of the most important machine learning concepts:
+More than a classification project, this became a practical exercise in understanding an important machine learning lesson:

-> **A high notebook score does not always mean a good real-world model.**
+**A strong local validation score does not always translate into strong real-world performance.**

-The project was developed in two stages:
+The project was completed in two stages:

-1. **Initial notebook:** higher validation score, weaker real-world performance
+1. Initial notebook with a less structured workflow
-2. **Improved notebook:** cleaner pipeline, reduced data leakage, stronger generalization
+2. Improved notebook with better preprocessing, reduced data leakage, and stronger generalization

 ---

-# 🎯 Objective
+## Objective

 Predict the target variable:

-* **Transported = True**
+* `Transported = True`
-* **Transported = False**
+* `Transported = False`

 ---

-# 📊 Dataset
+## Dataset

 Source: Kaggle - Spaceship Titanic Competition

-The dataset contains passenger information such as:
+The dataset includes passenger information such as:

 * HomePlanet
 * CryoSleep